ULC: A Unified and Fine-Grained Controller for Humanoid Loco-Manipulation: CONCLUSIONS and LIMITATIONS

 \section{CONCLUSIONS and LIMITATIONS}

-We presented ULC, a unified controller for humanoid loco-manipulation that, to the best of our knowledge, is the first to simultaneously achieve unified whole-body control, large operational workspace, and high-precision tracking.
-By integrating all degrees of freedom in a single controller and leveraging principled procedural command sampling, ULC enables robust and versatile performance across a diverse set of tasks and challenging scenarios.
-Extensive experiments demonstrate that ULC outperforms prior decoupled or mocap-based methods in tracking accuracy, workspace coverage, and robustness, establishing a new foundation for practical, deployable humanoid loco-manipulation systems.
-Ablation studies further confirm that each component of our framework is essential.
+We presented ULC, a unified controller for humanoid loco-manipulation that simultaneously achieve unified whole-body control, large operational workspace, and high-precision tracking.
+By integrating all degrees of freedom in a single controller with principled procedural command sampling, ULC enables robust and versatile performance across diverse tasks and challenging scenarios.
+Extensive experiments demonstrate that ULC outperforms prior decoupled or MoCap-based methods in tracking accuracy, workspace coverage, and robustness.
+Ablation studies further confirm the necessity of each component in our framework.

-Despite these advances, ULC still has a key limitation: the use of simplified locomotion commands precludes the generation of complex leg patterns achievable through motion capture approaches.
-Addressing this limitation and further enhancing locomotion expressiveness and generalization to even more complex real-world tasks will be the focus of future work.
+A current limitation is that simplified locomotion commands preclude complex leg patterns achievable through motion capture approaches.
+Addressing this limitation to enhance locomotion expressiveness for more complex real-world tasks will be the focus of our future work.